In Describe something that you have shared with others (or another person) Cue Card, you should say:

 Join our IELTS community: Subscribe to our Youtube channel ▷

 I hope it gives you some realistic idea on how to carry a conversation around Describe something that you have shared with others IELTS Cue card topic.
 However, it is strongly advised not to reproduce the same answer during the exam.
-You should rather reformulate and personalise your answer.
+You should rather reformulate and personalize your answer.

 If you still need any help, don’t be shy to comment below.